cognisant/Docs.DevelopmentProcess/README.md

 The team agrees on a few tasks relating to potential process improvements identified during a previous [retrospective](#Retrospective) to complete during the sprint.

-The tasks are represented on the **sprint board** with a Post-it per task.
-There is a lane (row) on the **sprint board** used to track the completion of the retrospective-related tasks.
+The tasks are represented on the **sprint board** with either a Post-it per task, or may be split down in the same way as user stories.
+There is a lane on the **sprint board** used to track the completion of the retrospective-related tasks.

 ##### Tech Debt